How to write a bachelor thesis, step by step (proposal to defense)

 Step 8: Cite at scale, in one consistent style

 A thesis has more citations than anything you have written, and consistency is what separates a polished one from a frantic one.
 Pick the citation style your department requires and use it for every reference, with no exceptions.
 In Europe you will most often meet Harvard (author-date), APA, IEEE (numeric, common in engineering), or ISO 690.
 They are not interchangeable, and switching halfway through is a visible, avoidable mistake.
+When you need the exact rules for a style down to the punctuation, the free guides at Purdue's Online Writing Lab cover APA, MLA, Chicago, and IEEE.

 Step 9: Format, proofread, and prepare for the defense

 The last stretch is unglamorous and it is where marks quietly leak away.
 Format to your faculty's template: margins, font, line spacing, heading styles, page numbers, and the title page exactly as specified.
 Build the table of contents, check that every figure and table is numbered and captioned, and confirm that every in-text citation has a matching reference in the list and the other way around.
+This pass is also your last chance to catch any borrowed phrasing you never put in your own words, so it is worth knowing how to avoid plagiarism before you submit.

 Then proofread properly, which means more than one pass.
 Read it once for argument, once for sentences, and once just for typos, ideally with a day between passes so your eyes are fresh.
 Reading aloud catches clumsy phrasing nothing else will.
 If your program offers a writing centre, use it.